Information Technology and Resources

 - A user may not violate any law or government regulation.

 - A user may not send any message that is in any way threatening, harassing, abusive, embarrassing, derogatory, or vulgar in content or implication.

-The College, for its legitimate business purposes, reserves the right to access and monitor all Cincinnati State communications services.
-Legitimate business purposes include (without limitation) such activities as: (a) legal or contractual obligations to produce any communications or audit any communication processes; (b) retrieval of data from back-up or archive for system functioning; (c) network and system security; (d) safeguarding of Cincinnati State confidential information; (e) prevention of sexual harassment and workplace intimidation; (f) the investigation of complaints involving improper behavior and the enforcement of Cincinnati State policies; and (g) management and control of costs and capacity of Cincinnati State IT systems.
+It is critical that Cincinnati State be able, for its legitimate business purposes, to access and monitor all Cincinnati State communications services.
+Legitimate business purpose include (without limitation) such activities as: (a) legal or contractual obligations to produce any communication or audit any communication process; (b) retrieval of data from back-up or archive for system functioning; (c) network and system security; (d) safeguarding of Cincinnati State confidential information; (e) prevention of sexual harassment and workplace intimidation; (f) the investigation of complaints involving improper behavior and the enforcement of Cincinnati State policies; and (g) management and control of costs and capacity of Cincinnati State IT systems.

-Any student or employee found to have violated Cincinnati State policy related to access or use of Cincinnati State communications services will be subject to disciplinary action up to and including dismissal in the case of students and termination in the case of employees.
+Any student or employee found to have violated Cincinnati State policy related to access or use of Cincinnati State communications services will be subject to disciplinary action up to and including termination (employees) or expulsion (students).

-In addition, subject to local, state, or federal laws, students and/or employees could face criminal charges resulting in a fine or imprisonment.
+In addition, subject to local, state or federal laws, employees could face criminal charges resulting in a fine or imprisonment.

 Student Recording and Distribution of Course Lectures and Materials

 Students may not photograph, record (using audio or video technology), duplicate, reproduce, transmit, distribute, or upload or share via internet or website environments any class lectures, discussion, and/or other course materials, unless written permission has been obtained in advance from the instructor.

 In the case of class discussions and/or presentations, permission must also be obtained from all students in the class and any guest speakers, if applicable.
 All participants must be informed in advance that activities will be recorded.